-OCEAN RIDGE, PALM BEACH COUNTY, R152-R168
+Ocean Ridge, Palm Beach County, R152-R168

 The Ocean Ridge Beach Nourishment Project is within a 3.3-mile segment of critically eroded beach that is partially within the area of influence of South Lake Worth Inlet.
-The project is within the limits of the Town of Ocean Ridge but the local sponsor is Palm Beach County.
-The project is authorized until 2039 and has a 6-year nourishment interval, and the project history for this segment of shoreline is described in Table 7.
+The project is within the limits of the Town of Ocean Ridge, but the local sponsor is Palm Beach County.
+The project is authorized until 2039 and has a 6-year nourishment interval.
+The project history for this segment of shoreline is described in Table 7.
 In April 1998, construction of the federally authorized Ocean Ridge Beach Nourishment Project (R152-R159) was completed along 1.4 miles of beach using 784,300 cy of sand from a borrow site located 2,100 ft offshore of the project area.
 The project included construction of eight groins.
-The project restored a beach berm at elevation +9 ft NGVD, and provided six years of advance nourishment (assuming a minimum of 60,000 cy of sand is bypassed annually by the inlet sand transfer plant).
+The project restored a beach berm at elevation +9 ft NGVD and provided six years of advance nourishment (assuming a minimum of 60,000 cy of sand is bypassed annually by the inlet sand transfer plant).
 The project included construction of 2.0 acres of artificial reef to mitigate for adverse impacts to 2.0 acres of nearshore hardbottom.
 A physical and environmental monitoring program was conducted to verify the predicted impacts to nearshore hardbottom.
 Through 2004, the project met its performance goal of preserving a beach berm to the design parameters.
 This area sustained impacts during the 2004 hurricane season.
 The USACE provided emergency funding to accelerate the maintenance nourishment and replace the material lost to storms.
 Construction of the nourishment project (R153-R159) was completed in December 2005 along 1.1 miles of beach using 558,000 cy of sand from the same offshore borrow site.
-The 2005 nourishment project excluded the R152-R153 project limits since the sand transfer plant maintained the beach in the groin field and to avoid additional coverage of the hardbottom areas located to the north of the project area (between R152 and R153) near the groin field.
-Environmental monitoring of the restoration project indicated additional impacts as a result of the 1998 project beyond the 2.0 acres of predicted impacts.
-Palm Beach County constructed 2.25 acres of artificial reef to mitigate for these impacts.
-The project was nourished in 2014 with placement of 503,690 cy of sand.
-The stems of the south five T-head groins (groins 4 through 8, were located south of the sand transfer plant's discharge pipe) at Ocean Ridge were reduced in elevation from +7.5 ft NAVD 88 to +4.5 ft NAVD 88 to increase littoral drift.
-The next nourishment is scheduled for 2021/2022.
+The 2005 nourishment project excluded the R152-R153 project limits since the sand transfer plant maintained the beach in the groin field, and to avoid additional coverage of the hardbottom areas located to the north of the project area (between R152 and R153) near the groin field.
+Environmental monitoring of the restoration project indicated additional impacts occurred because of the 1998 project beyond the 2.0 acres of predicted impacts.
+Consequently, Palm Beach County constructed 2.25 acres of artificial reef to mitigate for these impacts.
+The project was nourished in 2014 by placement of 503,690 cy of sand.
+The stems of the south five T-head groins (groins 4 through 8, are located south of the sand transfer plant's discharge pipe) at Ocean Ridge were reduced in elevation from +7.5 ft NAVD 88 to +4.5 ft NAVD 88 to increase littoral drift.
+The project was nourished again in 2020 with placement of 463,928 cy of sandy material between R153 to R159.
+The next nourishment event is to be determined.